 The Father is included in the crucifixion which confuses the persons of the Tri-unity and its application to no end.
 The book teaches All the members of the Trinity took human form at the incarnation: “When we three spoke ourself into human existence as the Son of God, we became fully human” We also chose to embrace all the limitations that this entailed. ...flesh and blood.” (p.
 99).
 All three being the son is a derivative of the ancient heresy of modalism.
 And the son of God did not come into existence, the son of man did.
 The Son of God is a term showing his unique eternal relationship to the Father as God.

-one of the perks of Me being Me.’
+perks of Me being Me.’

 Besides the irreverent portrayal of God, his crass language spoken throughout the book, the diminished importance of sin, we have a completely unbiblical concept of God becoming man- all three persons.
 The Bible tells us –Jesus: “No one has seen God at any time” (John 1:18).
 But this book tells us of seeing on earth all three persons in one human form!
 Two females- one male.